dotnet/runtimelab/src/docs/binding-classes.md

 Swift has very specific rules for initialization.
 Under the hood, Swift breaks up the process of making an instance of a class into two pieces: allocation and initialization.
 Early on these were very much separate, but in the current swift runtime, the allocator will also call the initializer.

 The allocating initializer takes the type metadata for the class in the `self` register.
-We can call this directly, however under enable-library-evolution, the swift compiler generates a dispatch thunk for this method and we should probably call that.
+We can call this directly, however under [enable-library-evolution](https://www.swift.org/blog/library-evolution/), the swift compiler generates a dispatch thunk for this method and we should probably call that.

 Swift divides initializers into two categories: designated and convenience.
 Designated initializers are initializers which fully initialize a class.
 If a subclass inherits from base class, it must implement all designated initializers and call the parent class.
-A convenience intializer will have a different signature than all desinated initializers and **must** call a designated initializer.
+A convenience intializer will have a different signature than all designated initializers and **must** call a designated initializer.

 The generic programming model in Swift does specialization at runtime.
 It does this by creating the type metadata for the specialized type using the Metadata Accessor function.
 The Metadata Accessor function has one type metadata argument for each specialized type in the generic class.
 It is **very important** that the binding code calls the Metadata Accessor rather than trying to synthesize the type metadata object.
 This is because from Swift's point of view, every type metadata object is a singleton and the runtime will cache generic specializations.